oacore/content/docs/oai-resolver.md

   In comparison to DOIs, OAI identifiers are registered in a distributed rather than centralised manner and there is therefore no cost for minting them.
-OAI identifiers are persistent identifiers in repositories that declare their level of support for deleted documents in the deletedRecord element of the Identify response as persistent.
+OAI identifiers are persistent identifiers in repositories that declare their level of support for deleted documents in the <span class="primeColor">deletedRecord</span> element of the <span class="primeColor">Identify</span> response as <span class="primeColor">persistent</span>.
 CORE recommends repositories to provide this persistent level of support.

   There is no strict format for the identifier apart from it having to be a URI, but a Cgood practice is for it to consist of a globally unique prefix identifying the repository and a suffix that is locally unique to a given metadata record in the repository.